How to uninstall ProcesserLog adware?

 What is ProcesserLog?

-Adware enables the placement of surveys, pop-ups, banners, coupons, full-page, and other intrusive adverts - typically on any visited website.
-The delivered advertisements overlay page content and slow down the browsing speed.
+Adware enables the placement of surveys, pop-ups, banners, coupons, full-page, and other intrusive ads, typically on any visited website.
+The delivered advertisements overlay web page content and reduce browsing speed.
 Furthermore, these ads pose a threat to device/user safety.
-Once clicked on, the adverts redirect to various unreliable/malicious sites and some can stealthily download/install software (e.g., PUAs).
+Once clicked, they can redirect to various dubious/malicious sites and some can stealthily download/install software (e.g., PUAs).

 Name | Ads by ProcesserLog |